DARWIN providers can analyze the factors that influence investor divergence and take action to improve it.

 1. INFO Darwin

-In this section, the DARWIN asset whose divergence information is to be viewed is selected.
+In this section, the DARWIN whose divergence information is to be viewed is selected.

-Read the article about the Risk Manager to know how target VaR and VaR ratio are calculated.
+Read the article about the Risk Engine to know how target VaR and VaR ratio are calculated.

-It also displays information about the invested capital (in $), the number of investors, the monthly divergence and latency; the same information that is displayed on the DARWIN page.
+It also displays information about the invested capital (in $), the number of investors, the monthly divergence, and latency.

 2. Strategy and investors' orders